 How does International Dairy Federation's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-International Dairy Federation's score of 14 is lower than 99% of the industry.
+International Dairy Federation's score of 26 is higher than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-International Dairy Federation is not committed to any reduction initiatives we track.
+International Dairy Federation is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.